bsc-s2/pykit/request/README.md

         [here](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPOST.html)
         This method will add some signature related fields to this dict.

-    -   'do_add_auth':
+    -   `do_add_auth`:
-        a bool number to mark whether the request needs to add auth.
-When the value is True, the request needs to call the aws_sign() to update the request.
+        a bool to mark whether it is a request to sign.

-##  Request.aws_sign

-The method is used to get a signed request.
-Only when 'do_add_auth' is True, this function can be called.

-**syntax**
-`request1.aws_sign(access_key, secret_key, query_auth=query_auth, sign_payload=sign_payload,
-    headers_not_to_sign=headers_not_to_sign, request_date=request_date, signing_date=signing_date,
-    region=region, service=service, expires=expires)`

-**arguments**
+    -   `sign_args`: a python dict which contain the args to add_auth.
+It may contain the following attributes:

         -   `access_key`:
             the access key used to sign the request.

         -   `secret_key`:
             the secret key used to sign the request.

         -   `query_auth`:
             set to `True` if you want to add the signature to the query string.
             The default is `False`, mean add the signature in the header.
             Generally, only non-post request may need it.
 Optional

         -   `sign_payload`:
             set to `True` if you want to sign the payload.The default is `False`.
             Generally, only non-post request may need it.
 Optional

         -   `headers_not_to_sign`:
             a list of header names, used to indicate which headers are not needed to be signed.
 Generally, only non-post request may need it.
 Optional.

         -   `request_date`:
             timestamp or a iso base format date string, used to specify a custom request date, instead of using current time as request date.
             Optional.

         -   `signing_date`:
-    is a 8 digital date string like '20170131', used to specify a custom signing date.
+            is a 8 digital date string like `20170131`, used to specify a custom signing date.
 Optional.

         -   `region`:
-    the region name of the service, the default is 'us-east-1'.
+            the region name of the service, the default is `us-east-1`.

         -   `serive`:
-    the service name, the default is 's3'.
+            the service name, the default is `s3`.

         -   `expires`:
             specify the signature expire time in seconds.
             It will overwrite the value of `default_expires`.
 Optional.

 #   Author